You searched for: “of

 This entry is located in the following unit: Photovoltaic Conversion Efficiency Terms + (page 4)

-The probability that a gene possessed by one individual is also possessed by another individual through common descent in the previous few generations.
+The degree of blood kinship between two individuals: Coefficient of relationship is the probability that a gene possessed by one organism is also possessed by another organism through common descent in the previous few generations.

 This entry is located in the following unit: Ant and Related Entomology Terms (page 5)